 When comparing two groups of observations, the value of Cohen's d is demonstrably sensitive to the assumptions of normality, equal variance, and equal size.
 A d coefficient of 0.8 provides meaningful information about the difference between two groups when the assumptions are met.
 The same coefficient does not describe the same differences when the groups do not meet the assumptions.

-It is important to emphasize that nothing about these facts depends on whether the groups being compared are samples or populations.
+As the exposition of Cohen's d in Part I above shows, nothing about these facts depends on whether the groups being compared are samples or populations.
 Indeed, with one noteworthy exception, the above discussion of the fundamental role of the assumptions to interpreting Cohen's d does not refer to samples or populations at all.

-The exception, of course, is in Professor Cohen's own description of Cohen's d, which bears repeating:
+The exception, of course, is in Cohen's own description of Cohen's d, which bears repeating:

-If we maintain the assumption that the populations being compared are normal and with equal variability, and conceive them further as equally numerous, it is possible to define measures of nonoverlap (U) associated with d which are intuitively compelling and meaningful.
+If we maintain the assumption that the populations being compared are normal and with equal variability, and conceive them further as equally numerous, it is possible to define measures of nonoverlap ( $\mathbf{U}$ ) associated with $\mathbf{d}$ which are intuitively compelling and meaningful.